MySQL Events and Event Scheduler Explained

 Create New Events

-CREATE EVENT [IF NOT EXIST] event_name
+CREATE EVENT [IF NOT EXISTS] event_name

 ON SCHEDULE schedule